colejarczyk/doc/userguide/earning_rules/creation/general.rst

     - **Include**
        points will be calculated for purchased products with defined labels

- - Depending on the option chose in **Labels inclusion type** field, appropriate field will be display:
+ - Depending on the option chosen in **Labels inclusion type** field, appropriate field will be displayed:

     - **Has labels** – when *Include* is selected in previous step
     - **Excluded labels** – when *Exclude* is selected in previous step